JellyRollJunior/leet-code-journal/README.md

  - #371 Sum of Two Integers*: Explanation of bitwise operators + solution in reflection.
 The only way I would have figured this out is by writing out examples using a ^ b, a & b, etc. and noticing the pattern.
 I'm not sure how I would have solved this without prior knowledge of this but at least now I have that prior knowledge.
    - [helpful bitwise operator cheat sheet](https://leetcode.com/problems/sum-of-two-integers/discuss/84278/A-summary%3A-how-to-use-bit-manipulation-to-solve-problems-easily-and-efficiently)
  - #322 Coin Change: While my problem solving was sound, I need to work on concision and clarity.
 Eliminate Intermediate variables whenever possible.
  - #300 Longest Increasing Subsequence*: Figured out O(N^2) quickly, O(NLogN) took me 3 hours.
 I understand it but I don't know how I would figure this out myself to be honest.
 Run through EXAMPLE TEST CASES to understand a solution quicker (although at this point you already gave up on figuring it out yourself lol).
+REMEMBER TO TAKE BREAKS TO RESET MENTAL.
+MENTAL DRAIN STOLE LIKE TWO HOURS OF MY LIFE.